The Best Infant Car Seat

 Always get your seat inspected.
 All car seats on the market meet federal safety standards — but they’re only safe when used correctly.
 To make sure your car seat is properly installed, bring your car seat to a licensed Child Passenger Safety Technician for a free inspection.

-That alone would have been enough to give the UPPAbaby MESA the edge, but the seat’s fabric was just as impressive.
+That alone would have been enough to give the UPPAbaby MESA the edge, but the seat’s fabric is impressive, too.
 The Henry model we tested is the only seat on the market without chemical flame retardants, thanks to its Merino wool fabric — a natural, machine-washable material that still meets the federal safety requirement.

-The Chicco KeyFit 22 has nearly all the usability features of the UPPAbaby MESA, but is missing some of the perks that give the MESA its primo edge.
-It has built-in seat belt lock-offs, but you’ll have to manually rethread the harness to adjust it as your baby grows.
+The Chicco KeyFit 22 has nearly all the usability features of the UPPAbaby MESA, but is missing some of the perks that give the MESA its primo edge: While it does have built-in seat belt lock-offs, you’ll need to manually rethread the harness to adjust it as your baby grows.
+It's only a minor inconvenience — but it requires a little more work to maintain a safe fit.

 Even so, testers were comfortable with the clips and buckles they would use daily, and at $180, this one outperformed much pricier car seats.
 Bonus: If you’re looking to buy your car seat as part of a full travel system, Chicco offers a whopping 12 compatible strollers.
 UPPAbaby offers just two: the Vista and Cruz.